RianAguiar/BlueBerry-Chat/README.md

 # Goals
 database save messages,
+add websocket,
+make frontend with react,
+add redis as chennel layer,
+add celery for async tasks,
+add docker and tests,
-websocket authentication with jwt, make frontend with react, add redis as chennel layer, add celery for async tasks, add docker, switch from sqlite to postgresql
+switch from sqlite to postgresql

 # installation